-Why do I need to use a beard oil?
+Why do I need to use beard oil?

 Long story short, beard oil is the most invaluable beard care product that any Beardsmen will have in their beard care arsenal.
-It is typically what every man first hears about, and eventually finds one worth using.
+It is typically the product that every man hears about first, and eventually finds one worth using.

-Beard oil hydrates your beard with natural oils giving it an attractive smell, look, and feel healthy.
+Beard oil hydrates your beard with natural oils giving it an attractive smell, look, and keeps it healthy.